Archive for the 'Our Kids Count' Category

 2021 – 2022 changes by disability categories (see table below) show a significant increase in Autism and Developmental delay.

-NUMBER OF YOUNG CHILDREN ALSO SHOWS LARGE INCREASE
+NUMBER OF YOUNG CHILDREN (ages birth through age 2) ALSO SHOWS LARGE INCREASE

 The number of children served under IDEA Part C (birth through age 2) also increased in 2022, to 441,515, an increase of 8.7% over 2021.